 If the line doesn’t heat up, the fuel won’t vaporize and get blocked up.
 This step can keep the engine running better and more efficiently.

 Cost to Fix Vapor Lock

-For the most part, you can fix a vapor lock situation without the help of a professional repair shop.
+For the most part, you can fix vapor lock without the help of a professional repair shop.
 Start by putting cold water on the fuel lines and fuel pump.
 Make sure the ignition is off.
 As the pump and lines cool down, the fuel condenses back into liquid form, making it easier to start the engine.

 You can also turn the key on and try to start the vehicle while you push down on the gas pedal.
-However, you don’t want to push the pedal all the way to the floor, or you will send an excessive amount of fuel into the system, further making it difficult to start.
+However, you don’t want to push the pedal all the way to the floor, or you will send an excessive amount of fuel into the system, making it even more difficult to start.